 13. Santa Claus, IN

 Yes, you read that right!
 Santa Claus is in Indiana!
 Or, at least his name is.
 Though the origins of exactly how this town got its unique name are not completely known, all sources agree it started when the new city applied to open a post office in 1856 under the name of “Santa Fe.”

-The name was rejected by the Post Office Department due to there already being another Santa Fe, Indiana, and the people of the town were forced to choose another name.
+The Post Office Department rejected the name because there was already another Santa Fe, Indiana, and the town’s people were forced to choose another name.
 For reasons unknown, Santa Claus was agreed upon and approved for a post office.
 Yup.

-Though it may seem that Santa Claus, Indiana would only offer winter events, the city plays host to special events and festivals throughout the year.
-Its proximity to President Abraham Lincoln’s boyhood home also makes the city a great place to stay and explore.
+Though it may seem that Santa Claus, Indiana, would only offer winter events, the city plays host to special events and festivals throughout the year.
+Its proximity to President Abraham Lincoln’s boyhood home makes the city a great place to stay and explore.

 14. Lincoln Boyhood National Memorial

 Located in Southern Indiana, The Lincoln Boyhood National Memorial honors the life and legacy of President Abraham Lincoln, the 16th president of the United States.
-It features the Lincoln Living Historical Farm, 2 miles of park trails, the lovely memorial itself, and the Commemorative Cultural Landscapes of the Midwest.
+It features the Lincoln Living Historical Farm, 2 miles of park trails, the lovely memorial, and the Midwest Commemorative Cultural Landscapes.

 The Living Historical Farm, a national historic landmark, is a recreation of a typical early 1800s Indiana farmhouse.
-None of the original structures of Lincoln’s family home remain in existence, but great efforts were taken to accurately depict what it would have been like to live and work on a farm like the one Abraham Lincoln would have been familiar with.
+None of the original structures of Lincoln’s family home remain in existence.
+Still, great efforts were taken to accurately depict what it would have been like to live and work on a farm like the one Abraham Lincoln would have been familiar with.